Health Initiatives

 Potential metabolic syndrome sufferers

-People affected by obesity, lifestyle diseases, or metabolic syndrome
+People affected by obesity, lifestyle diseases, metabolic syndrome or wish to receive nutritional counseling

 Smoking Reduction Measures

 All spaces at our company, including branches, are smoke-free.
 There are no "smoking rooms."
-We are implementing the following measures to help employees quit smoking, with a goal of a year-on-year reduction of 0.5% in the percentage of smokers:
+We are implementing the following measures to help employees quit smoking, with a goal of maintaining a smoking rate among employees as 10%.

 Alcohol-related Measures